-Students may apply for exemption for previous tertiary study where appropriate in accordance with the Advanced Standing and Articulation policy and associated procedures.
+Students may apply for an exemption for previous tertiary study where appropriate in accordance with the Credit and Articulation policy and associated procedures.

-Advanced standing will be granted for the following:
+Advanced standing will be granted up to 12 credit points (4 subjects) for the following:

-AQF level 7 bachelor degree in a cognate discipline*; or
+- AQF level 7 bachelor degree in a cognate discipline*; or

 NB: Where employment experience without qualifications, as set out below, is used to meet entry requirements, that experience will not also be used for advanced standing.

 * Cognate disciplines: conflict management, peace and conflict studies.
-They will also have developed skills in analysing theory and practice in areas relating to people and communication, and in particular providing support and advice to individuals, groups and organisations.
+Students will also have developed skills in analysing theory and practice in areas relating to people and communication, and in particular providing support and advice to individuals, groups and organisations.
 Students from these disciplines will also have developed skills in ethical judgement and initiative in practice and research involving human interaction, as well as critical reflection and self-assessment of their capabilities and performance, and use feedback, in personal and professional development.